Jeudi, 17 Octobre, 14h, Amphithéatre Pierre-Gilles de Gennes, Bâtiment Condorcet, 10 rue Alice Domon et Léonie Duquet, 75013 Paris.

 Caractérisation acoustique de milieux bulleux concentrés

-Dirigée par Valentin LEROY (MSC, DOMM, MSC, CNRS, Université Paris Cité) et co-encadrée par Tony VALIER-BRASIER (Institut d’Alembert, Sorbonne Université) et Yann DESAILLY (Saint-Gobain Recherche).
+Dirigée par Valentin LEROY (MSC, DOMM, CNRS, Université Paris Cité) et co-encadrée par Tony VALIER-BRASIER (Institut d’Alembert, Sorbonne Université) et Yann DESAILLY (Saint-Gobain Recherche).

 Abstract: